ocean-tracking-network/jb-acoustic-telemetry/_episodes/02-data-manipulation-basics.md

 ## Data Cleaning and Preprocessing

 When analyzing data, 80% of time is spent cleaning and manipulating data and only 20% actually analyzing it.
 For this reason, it is critical to become familiar with the data cleaning process and getting your data into a format that can be analyzed.
-Let's begin with reading in our data using GLATOS (which will be explained below).
+Let's begin with reading in our data using read.csv (which will be explained below).

 ~~~